mimimimi2002/googleSTEP/week1/README.md

 `./main`

 ### Make python library with C++
-1. use c++ to write the hw1 using class.
+1. use C++ to write the homework1 using class.

 2. add code in cpp file.
 ```